Top 12 Most Beautiful Places To Visit in Slovenia

 Just a 20-minute drive away from Piran is a charming little old fishing village called Izola.
 This is one of Slovenia’s many hidden gems, attracting far fewer crowds than Piran, but it stands out by itself with its own unique charms and a place full of life.

-With its location on the seafront, it comes with a harbour and promenade, with a long stretch, perfect a little walk.
 As you walk along, you’ll see plenty of pastel-coloured homes with a very similar aesthetic and set up to its neighbour, Piran.

 Walking along the Izola Promenade located in Slovenia viewing all its pastel coloured homes

 The Old Town of Izola is one of its many highlights to explore while you are there.
-With its history closely aligned with the Venetian empire, you’ll notice the building architecture is displayed in the Venetian Style, similar to nearby towns along the Adriatic Coast.
+With its history closely aligned with the Venetian empire, you’ll notice the building architecture is displayed in the Venetian style, similar to nearby towns along the Adriatic Coast.

 Outside exterior of Church of St. Maurus and The Bell Tower in Izola, Slovenia